Commission on Appointments: Procedure

 A president can either make a nomination or an appointment.
 Either action involves the commission.

 Most presidential actions are ad interim appointments, done when Congress is not in session.
 In these cases, the appointment allows the official to discharge the duties related to the office immediately.
 The ad interim appointment ceases to be valid if the commission explicitly rejects the appointment, or if the commission "bypasses" the appointment.
 If the commission rejects the appointment, the official is no longer allowed to discharge the duties related to his or her office, and the president has to appoint someone else.
 If the commission bypasses the official, the president can re-appoint that person.

 The president can also nominate an official if Congress is in session.
 In a "regular" nomination, the official can only discharge the duties once the commission consents to the appointment.

 Just as other legislative bodies, the commission is divided into different committees.
 Each appointment is coursed through the committee concerned.
 After hearings are held, the committee decides to confirm or reject the appointment; the commission en banc then deliberates on whether to accept the committee's decision.

 Meeting place

 The commission meets at the GSIS Building in Pasay, the seat of the Senate.

 Current membership

-These are the members for the 19th Congress of the Philippines: